senrepo/RoadsideAssistance/README.md

         * No content (Http 204) for successful operation

         Acceptance Criteria
-        * The assistant will be released from customer once the job done
+        * The assistant should be released from customer once the job done

 #### User Story(US4) STEP 5- Create a REST method for an assistant update his location
     * Assistant should be able to update his location